 Further, let’s explain the green and red bars in between.
 They present net inflow (green) or outflow (red, obviously :)) from different types of business activities.

-- Cash flow from operating activities is one generated by company’s core business operations (receivables collection, wages and payables payments).
+- Cash flow from operating activities is one generated by the company’s core business operations (receivables collection, wages, and payables payments).

-Chart shown above was created at the beginning of May 2017, when the last actual date was end of April 2017.
-The left part of the chart is presenting past actual data and the right side of chart is reserved for presenting forecasted cash flow for next three months.
-"Forecast" bars are striped while "actual" bars are colored fully – so you can immediately see what is actual and what forecasted data.
-On the far right side of the chart you also see red arrow pointing down and two numeric data.
-These are showing the difference from last actual cash position to last forecasted cash position.
+The chart shown above was created at the beginning of May 2017, while the last actual date was the end of April 2017.
+The left part of the chart presents past actual data and the right side of the chart is reserved for presenting forecasted cash flow for the next three months.
+"Forecast" bars are stripped while "actual" bars are colored fully – so you can immediately see what is actual and what forecasted data.
+On the far right side of the chart you also see the red arrow pointing down and two numeric data.
+These are showing the difference between the last actual cash position to the last forecasted cash position.
 The difference is minus 13k€ which means 28%.
-It is quite a lot and cash position in amount 34k€ is not enough for this company to avoid liquidity issues.
+It is quite a lot and a cash position in the amount of 34k€ is not enough for this company to avoid liquidity issues.
 Therefore, you can also see red caution alert above the grey bar.